-The ORSA process is facilitated by the Company's Risk Management and Capital Modelling Functions in line with their requirements as documented in the RMF.
-These functions utilise the Company's risk register and internal model to assist management to identify, measure and monitor risks to the business plan and solvency.
+The ORSA process is facilitated by the Company's Enterprise Risk Management (ERM) Team in line with their requirements as documented in the RMF.
+ERM utilise the Company's risk register and internal model to assist management to identify, measure and monitor risks to the business plan and solvency.